Choosing Bicycle Saddle Bags For The Necessities

 These packs attach to your seat or the seat post.
 They come in a variety of sizes, but most will accommodate a tire repair kit, an extra tube, and a cell phone at a minimum.
-You will find some affordable ones on this page.
+They come in a variety of durable materials.

-3. Handlebar bags.
 These are another option for handling a smaller load.
 They mount in front on the handlebars and are good for allowing easy access to items but are small enough not to throw off a riders balance.

 Baskets are most often used for shopping.
 They aren't very streamlined and don't offer secured storage or protection from the elements.
-However, they have a larger capacity that handlebar bags.
+However, they have a larger capacity than handlebar bags.
 Riders need to be aware that these baskets place weight higher and up front, which will result in less stability on the bike.
 However, for short distances and careful riders, they fulfill a need.

 Critical Things to Take Along

 Whether riding your bicycle is a fun leisure activity or a serious fitness routine for you, a bit of planning and preparation should go into it to assure your safety and enjoyment.
 Checking tire pressure and so forth before you leave is wise.
 It's also important to take a few things along.
 If all you have is a saddle bag or perhaps one on the handlebars, then you'll have to prioritize.
 Some of the most critical items might include: